tidev/ti.admob/ios/documentation/view.md

 Sent just before the application will background or terminate because the user clicked on an ad that will launch another application (such as the App Store).

+### didReceiveInAppPurchase

+Called when the user clicks on the buy button of an in-app purchase ad.
+After the receiver handles the purchase, it must call the GADInAppPurchase object's reportPurchaseStatus: method.